engineer-man/piston/readme.md

 ## 🗂 Project Structure

 - `core/api`: The backend execution engine.
-- `core/cli`: Command-line tool for package management and testing.
+- `core/cli`: Internal CLI tool for automated package management.
-- `core/repo`: Local package repository for building and caching runtimes.
+- `core/repo`: Local package repository (optional configuration).
-- `packages/`: Docker build specifications for each language.
+- `scripts/`: Management and internal setup scripts.
-- `data/`: Persistent storage for installed packages.
+- `data/`: Persistent storage for installed packages and logs.
+- `packages/`: Docker build recipes for custom language runtimes.
+- `tests/`: Security and exploit resistance tests.

+## 🛠 Troubleshooting

+### `jq: parse error: Invalid numeric literal`
+If you see this error when listing runtimes, it means the API is not returning the expected JSON.
+This usually happens if:
+1. **Stale Image**: You started the container without building it first.
+Run `docker-compose build api` then `docker-compose up -d`.
+2. **Setup in Progress**: The container is still installing languages.
+Check the logs with `docker-compose logs -f`.

+### Runtimes not showing up
+If runtimes are missing:
+- Ensure `PISTON_INSTALL_PACKAGES` is correctly set in your `.env`.
+- Check logs for any installation errors.

 ## 🛡 Security & Authentication